WKBW-TV: Scripps takes over (2014–2021)

 Lead anchor Keith Radford, who had been reduced to a part-time schedule in 2019, announced his intent to retire at the end of 2020; however, he ended up staying until June 2021.
 He was replaced by 5:30 pm anchor, Jeff Russo.

 Second 7 News era (2022–present)

 On January 1, 2022, WKBW ditched its Eyewitness News branding for the second time after 13-plus years.
 Its newscasts returned to the "7 News" brand for the first time since October 26, 2008.
-With the change, WKBW also abandoned its circle 7 logo for the first time ever.
+With the change, WKBW also abandoned its circle 7 logo for the first time since the late 1950s, instead adopting a standalone block sans-serif 7 closely resembling the station's first logo from 1958.

 In June 2022, Ashley Rowe opted to leave to spend more time with family and was replaced by Lia Lando.

 In October 2023, the station hired Michael Wooten, a longtime reporter and anchor for rival WGRZ, to host a new 5:30 p.m. newscast focusing on long-form interviews and features.

 In 2024, WKBW and the 7 News I-Team were honored as an Alfred I. duPont–Columbia University Award finalist for an investigation into police misconduct.
 It marked the second time the station was honored by the university.

+By 2026, Scripps's investment into WKBW's operations were regarded as a failure, as the station remained in a distant third place.
+Scripps began retreating on its investment in 2026 by cutting personnel as part of a broader company-wide staff reduction and pre-recording select newscasts.